 |Applied Statistical Computing Using R|

-The minimum total of credit hours required for this certificate is 33.
+The minimum number of credit hours required for this certificate is 33.

 Students accepted to the program will have access to the program coordinator and undergraduate advisers to best determine a plan of study.
 Statistics courses taught in other units of the university (for example, SCMA 301 and SCMA 302) may be credited toward the certificate with the permission of the program coordinator.